 What inspired you to create your company?

 Decades of reporting for television stations across the country and around the world gave me the chance to tell stories while floating in air, wading through floodwaters, and covering the race for President of the United States.
 After covering many stories which made national headlines, I was often asked by people to help them learn to be comfortable communicating and telling their own stories.
 It’s why I founded Speaki2i with journalist Stacey Cohan, using our experience finding and delivering powerful messages which resonate with audiences to help our clients do the same.
 In fact, we had our first client before we had a company.
 We were approached about developing a week-long train-the-trainer crisis communications program for international law enforcement agencies.
-We then had an opportunity to deliver that program overseas.
+After initially just thinking about hosting these train the trainer sessions via Virtual Classroom workshops, we never expected to have the opportunity to deliver the program overseas.
 It was a daunting first project, but an invaluable way to jump in with both feet.

 What was your biggest obstacle and failure in going from idea to business?